 Princess Louise Margaret, escorted by her father, Prince Friedrich Carl, wore a white satin gown festooned with lace.
 Diamond stars, a gift from her new husband, secured her veil; she also wore a diamond fringe necklace given to her by Queen Victoria.
 Louise later wore the diamond fringe as a tiara at the coronation of her brother- and sister-in-law, King Edward VII and Queen Alexandra.

-When Queen Victoria’s youngest son, the Duke of Albany, married Princess Helena of Waldeck and Pyrmont, in April 1882, Windsor Castle received a gleaming upgrade.
+When Queen Victoria’s youngest son, the Duke of Albany, married Princess Helen of Waldeck and Pyrmont, in April 1882, Windsor Castle received a gleaming upgrade.
 The Morning Post explained that the castle was “illuminated by the Compton Electric Light company,” a display “intended to illuminate the whole of the palace and terrace,” and “seen for miles around.”
 The light in St. George’s Chapel itself also attracted the attention of a reporter from the Times, who wrote, “A curious play of light and shade, caused by the fitful sunshine, heightened the beauty of the spectacle.
 The chapel was by turns wrapped in gloom and suffused with a golden splendour.
 At the supreme moment a dark cloud which had been obscuring the sun passed away and a beautiful halo of light tinted with the many hues of the stained glass windows seemed to envelop the bride and bridegroom as they stood before the altar.”

-Princess Helena arrived at St. George’s on the arms of her father, the sovereign Prince of Waldeck and Pyrmont, and her brother-in-law, King Willem III of the Netherlands.
+Princess Helen arrived at St. George’s on the arms of her father, the sovereign Prince of Waldeck and Pyrmont, and her brother-in-law, King Willem III of the Netherlands.
 Her white satin wedding dress, made in Paris, was a gift from her sister, Queen Emma of the Netherlands; her wedding jewels included a fringe-style necklace, a gift from her parents, and a fashionable serpent bracelet.
 A wedding breakfast was held in the Waterloo Chamber, and that evening the Queen threw a state banquet in St. George’s Hall.

 The first of Queen Victoria’s grandchildren to marry at St. George’s Chapel was Princess Marie Louise of Schleswig-Holstein, who married Prince Aribert of Anhalt in July 1891.
 (Marie’s parents, Prince and Princess Christian of Schleswig-Holstein, had married in the castle’s private chapel 25 years earlier.)
 The marriage ended rather disastrously, but the wedding day itself was highly anticipated.
 The entire British royal family attended, and so did Emperor Wilhelm II and Empress Augusta Victoria of Germany.
 “No wonder, then,” the Morning Post mused, “that the people of Windsor and its neighbourhood took a public holiday, that the shops were closed, that thousands of people lined the roads, and that every house, even in the bye streets, where no Royal person was likely to pass, displayed some sort of decoration.”